getlar/getlar/README.md

 -->

-I am a second-year student pursuing my master's in Artificial Intelligence.
-I have 1-2 years of experience working with `Deep Neural Networks`, `Machine Learning Models`, `Graph Embedding Algorithms`, `Graph Convolutional Networks`, `Reinforcement Learning Models`, `GANs`, and `MLOps`.
+I am a PhD student in Artificial Intelligence with three years of experience working with `Deep Neural Networks`, `Machine Learning Models`, `Graph Embedding Algorithms`, `Graph Convolutional Networks`, `Reinforcement Learning Models`, `Large Language Models` (LLMs), and `MLOps`.

-I'm an enthusiastic participant in online hackathons and Kaggle competitions, always on the lookout for ways to challenge and enhance my skills.
-My current research revolves around Automated Game Testing and Validation, where I'm exploring the fascinating possibilities of `Reinforcement Learning (RL)` and `Imitation Learning` techniques.
+I regularly participate in online hackathons and `Kaggle competitions`.
+My current research focuses on scalability in `Multi-Agent Reinforcement Learning (MARL)`, as well as `Machine Unlearning` and its applicability in `Reinforcement Learning` (RL), `Natural Language Processing` (NLP), and `Complex Systems`.
+I am passionate and resilient about the work I do.

-Lately, I've been diving into the world of `CI/CD` processes.
-I've been busy learning the ropes of `GitHub Actions`, `KubeFlow`, `Docker`, `Kubernetes`, and also getting familiarized with Cloud Technologies like `AWS Glue`, `Amazon SageMaker`, `GCloud AutoML`, and `GCloud DataStore`.
-Looking ahead, I'm excited about my upcoming journey into a **PhD program focusing on MLOps**.
-My goal is to become an expert in transforming complex data challenges into practical, deployable, and trackable software solutions that have real-world impact.
+Lately, I've been busy learning the ropes of `GitHub Actions`, `KubeFlow`, `Docker`, `Kubernetes`, and also getting familiarized with Cloud Technologies like `AWS Glue`, `Amazon SageMaker`, `GCloud AutoML`, and `GCloud DataStore`.
+Looking ahead, I'm excited about completing my **PhD program**.
+My goal is to become an expert in transforming complex data challenges into practical, deployable, and impactful software solutions for real-world applications.

-I am very passionate and resilient about what I enjoy doing.

 <p align="center">
   <img width="51.7%"  src="https://github-readme-stats-sigma-five.vercel.app/api?username=getlar&count_private=true&show_icons=true&include_all_commits=false&hide_border=true&hide_title=true" />